 2. Accurately Value Your Claim

-With any personal injury claim, determining the value of your damages can be a challenge.
+With any personal injury claim, determining the value of your damages can be challenging.
 This is particularly true for mesothelioma lawsuits.
 Not only does accurately valuing a claim require calculating economic damages, such as medical expenses, but it’s also necessary to put a dollar amount on non-economic issues, like pain and suffering.

 An experienced mesothelioma lawyer already has a solid understanding of how these calculations are made, as well as other important information such as the average settlement offer and past case results.
-This knowledge can help ensure that you ask for an amount that is sufficient to cover both your past and future damages.
+This knowledge can help ensure that you ask for an amount sufficient to cover your past and future damages.
 Once the value of your case has been determined, your attorney can draft and file a legal complaint against the parties responsible for your asbestos exposure.